GDAL Image Formats¶

 with Java bindings support, in the

-(the GDAL installers at the time of writing provide no Java support).
+release-<version>-GDAL-<version>-mapserver-<version>.zip packages (the GDAL binary downloads at the time of writing do not include Java support).

 set PATH=%PATH%;C:\<unzipped_package>\bin;C:\<unzipped_package>\bin\gdal\java set GDAL_DRIVER_PATH=C:\<unzipped_package>\bin\gdal\plugins set GDAL_DATA=C:\<unzipped_package>\bin\gdal-data